Top 10 FAQs about Facebook Messenger Bot

 - How can I use Messenger Bot for my business?
 There are 12 ways you can use a bot for your business.
 View List

 - How much does it cost to build a Messenger Bot?
 If want to you build it yourself, there are plenty of free visual bot building platform.
 For example, chatfuel.com and manychat.com.
-For a comparison and in-depth review of both platforms, see Part 2.
-For a free guide on how-to build a Messenger bot, see Part 3.
+For a comparison and in-depth review of both platforms, read this blog post.
+For a free guide on how-to build a Messenger bot, check out my free mini-course – Bots 101.

 - How do I build a Bot Messenger Bot?
 I don’t know how to code!
 With the help of visual bot-building platforms, you can build a bot without any coding.
 In Part 3 of this Guide, I’ll show you how to build a simple Messenger bot.
 If you looking for something more in-depth, check out my course, Bot Essentials.